Choking is extremely common and very frightening, but in most cases, with the right help, the casualty will make a full recovery.

-- Make sure their chest rises each time – if it doesn’t, you probably haven’t opened the airway sufficiently – tilt it a little further DO NOT OVER EXTEND IT and try again.
+- Make sure their chest rises each time – if it doesn’t, you probably haven’t opened the airway sufficiently – tilt it a little further and try again.
+But do not over extend it

 - If they start to gurgle when you breathe into them, you will need to briefly turn them onto their side and empty the vomit from their mouth, before continuing with the breaths.